Hazel Hill Chocolate | Topeka

-With two locations in Kansas, Hazel Hill offers twice the sweetness.
+Located downtown, Hazel Hill is one of the premier chocolate shops not only in the state but throughout the Midwest.
 Handmade confections range from butter toffee popcorn to caramel apples and truffles.
 Made the old-fashioned way, in small batches you'll taste the craftsmanship in every bite.
 With an open shop layout, visitors can watch the masters of sweets at work.
 Based on previous Valentine's Day orders, Hazel Hill plans to dip, decorate, and sell over 40 eight-pound flats of strawberries.

 Cocoa Dolce Artisan Chocolates | Wichita